linear-b/gitstream/docs/index.md

 === ":fontawesome-brands-github: GitHub Server"

 	1. Create and install a [Custom GitHub App for Self-Hosted GitHub Server](/custom-github-app)
+	2. <a href="https://app.linearb.io/login" target="_blank">Login</a> to the LinearB app.
+		1. Make sure the GHES is integrated with LinearB
+		2. Connect gitStream to the GHES integration by pressing the "Connect gitStream" button
+		3. Connect the repositories to gitStream by selecting the checkbox under the "gitStream" column (for org level installation, `cm` repo must be selected)
-	2. Configure your repository using the [instructions for GitHub](/github-installation#setup).
+	3. Configure your repository using the [instructions for GitHub](/github-installation#setup).
 This will guide you through setting up your first automations.

 	That's it!
 Now sit back and watch gitStream run automation rules on your next PR.